Kitchen robots will obviate the need for processed and industrialized food that has devastating consequences for our health.

 The whole food chain will undergo a dramatic change for the better.
 There will be no point in fast food preparation and unhealthy when at a reasonable price (the price of a small car), you will have at home a robot that will perform all the time-consuming tasks.
-Robots that will perform all the complex tasks of cooking and serving food are the next nutritional revolution.
+The next nutritional revolution is the robots that will perform all the complex tasks of cooking and serving food.

 The entry of robots into the home and industrial kitchens will dramatically change nutritional habits.